hosseinseilani/predator-os/README.md

 14)	Included to 600 forensic and reverse engineering tools.
 15)	Included to more than 6000 Google dorks and exploits as offline

-#Improving performance and tuned kernel and user levels:
+# Improving performance and tuned kernel and user levels:
 1) In order to improve the performance of the CPU frequency range has been changed intel_pstate to acpi-cpufreq by default.
-2) The BIOS frequency limitation has been disabled by default in order to improve the performance of the CPU frequency range, 3)In order to improve the performance of the hard disk and boot time, the watchdog has been disabled by default.
+2) The BIOS frequency limitation has been disabled by default in order to improve the performance of the CPU frequency range,
+3) In order to improve the performance of the hard disk and boot time, the watchdog has been disabled by default.
 4) Improving the performance of the hard disk by changing the I/O scheduler for SATA, HDD, and NVMe disks.
 5) Improved CPU performance by changing the default kernel scheduler to a Linux-zen kernel.
 6) Improving network and Internet performance by changing the Bottleneck Bandwidth and Round-trip propagation time (BBR).